Pennsylvania Route 113: Chester County

 PA 113 begins at an intersection with US 30 Bus.
 (Lancaster Avenue) in the borough of Downingtown in Chester County, heading north on West Uwchlan Avenue, a two-lane divided highway.
 The road passes through residential areas and turns into a three-lane road with a center left-turn lane.
 The route crosses into East Caln Township and becomes a divided highway again as it reaches a partial interchange with the US 30 freeway, with access to westbound US 30 and from eastbound US 30.
-PA 113 becomes undivided again and continues northeast through wooded areas of homes with a few businesses as a three-lane road with two northbound lanes and one southbound lane that ascends a hill.
+PA 113 becomes undivided again and continues northeast through wooded areas of homes with a few businesses, gaining a northbound truck lane while ascending the north hills of the Great Valley.
 The road narrows back to two lanes before it enters Uwchlan Township.
-PA 113 widens to four lanes as it continues through suburban areas, passing to the northwest of Downingtown East High School.
+PA 113 widens to four lanes as it continues through suburban areas, passing to the northwest of the Downingtown High School East Campus.
 The route heads to the north and gains a center left-turn lane as it runs through commercial areas in Lionville.
 PA 113 curves to the northeast again and crosses PA 100, where the name becomes East Uwchlan Avenue.
-Past this intersection, the road passes west of a park and ride lot and heads near industrial parks before it comes to a bridge over the Pennsylvania Turnpike (Interstate 76, I-76).
+Past this intersection, the road passes west of a park and ride lot and heads near industrial parks before it comes to a bridge over the Pennsylvania Turnpike (I-76).
 The route passes near residential areas with some farmland before it crosses into West Pikeland Township.